 What is a good Net Promoter Score?

 A Net Promoter Score above 0 is positive.
 Industry benchmarks can vary depending on the type of industry you compare with.
 Most scores above 50 are good.
-Any score above 60 to 70 is considered excellent.
+Any score above 60 to 70 is considered best in the industry.

 3. The Customer Effort Score (CES)

-The Customer Effort Score will determine the amount of effort a customer had to undertake to solve a problem.
+CES or the Customer Effort Score measures the amount of effort a customer had to put to solve a problem.
 Similar to the CSAT survey, CES can use the 7-point scale or the 5-point scale survey.
-CES focuses on decreasing the effort taken to interact with a customer support person.
+CES focuses on decreasing the effort taken to solve a problem or interact with a customer support person.

 Example:

-The most common CES question uses a 7-point scale (1 = Very Difficult, 7 = Very Easy).
+CES surveys use a 7-point rating scale (1 = Very Difficult, 7 = Very Easy).
 To calculate the average CES:

 When to use the CES survey?